bsc-pm/dlb/doc/user_guide/source/contents.rst

 **dlb**
     Basic info, help and version

+**dlb_run**
+    Run process with DLB pre-initialization, needed to run OMPT applications

 **dlb_shm**
-    Utility to manage shared memory
+    Utility to clean and list an existing shared memory

 **dlb_taskset**
-    Utility to change the process mask of DLB processes
+    Utility to change the process mask of DLB processes with DROM enabled

-**dlb_cpu_usage**
-    Python viewer if using stats

 Libraries
 =========